VCVRack/VCV-Prototype/Faust.md

-# Using Faust DSP language in the VCV Prototype
+# Using Faust DSP language in VCV Prototype

 The [Faust audio DSP language](https://faust.grame.fr) can be used in VCV Prototype.
 The compiler can be embedded in applications or plugins using [libfaust](https://faustdoc.grame.fr/manual/embedding/), and DSP code can be edited and JIT compiled on the fly.